 The full path.
 Onsite discovery, scoping, gap analysis, prioritized remediation plan, and ongoing advisory through the pre-assessment review.
 Most clients retain me for this from start to finish.

 A focused engagement to identify where controlled unclassified information actually lives in your environment and to reduce the assessment boundary.
-A smaller boundary means fewer controls to maintain, a lighter artifact load at every three year reassessment, and a lower C3PAO assessment fee, since third party assessment costs scale with in-scope assets, users, and locations.
-Typically the highest leverage work a contractor can do before remediation begins.
+A smaller boundary means fewer controls to maintain, a lighter evidence and maintenance burden across recurring self assessments and any future external review.
+This work can reduce the number of systems, users, and locations that must be documented and maintained.

 Developing or rebuilding a System Security Plan and the supporting policies so they describe your actual environment, not a generic template.
 Includes critical review of existing SSPs that feel like they were not written for your operation.